Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 Insufficient Justification for Breaking a Lease in Pennsylvania

-There are times when a tenant needs to break their lease.
+There are times when a renter needs to break their lease.
 The reasons for breaking the lease agreement may be understandable they may not be legally justifiable.
-This means that a tenant will have no legal protection against penalties for their failure to honor the lease agreement.
+This means that a renter will have no legal protection against penalties for their failure to honor the lease agreement.

-The following reasons don’t offer sufficient justification to release a tenant from the lease agreement:
+The following reasons don’t offer sufficient justification to release a renter from the lease agreement:

 • The tenant is moving closer to their new place of work.